Clashes Disrupt Anniversary of Hong Kong's Handover to China

 The 22nd anniversary of Hong Kong’s retrocession to China dawned Monday with gray skies, clashes between protesters and riot police, and news of another tragic death.

-Local media reported late Sunday that a 29-year-old woman had fallen to her death from the retail podium of the International Finance Centre, after leaving a Facebook post saying that she would not be attending a massive anti-government march planned for today but encouraging Hongkongers to ga yau.
+Local media reported late Sunday that a 29-year-old woman had fallen to her death from the retail podium of the International Finance Centre, after leaving a Facebook post saying that she would not be attending a massive anti-government march planned for today but encouraged Hongkongers to ga yau.
 Literally meaning “add oil,” in the sense of injecting fuel into a tank, the Cantonese phrase is a common exhortation among protesters.

 Her death follows that of a 21-year-old student, who fell from a building yesterday after leaving a note calling for the resignation of the semi-autonomous enclave’s embattled top official, Chief Executive Carrie Lam, and a 35-year-old man who died on June 15 after unfurling a protest banner on the side of a shopping mall.
 Memorials for all three are planned today.